joachim-n/drupal-core-development-project/README.md

 A fix is being worked on: see
 https://www.drupal.org/project/drupal/issues/1792310.

+During some Composer commands you may see multiple copies of this error message:

+> Could not scan for classes inside [Drupal class filename].

+These are harmless and can be ignored.

 ## Developing Drupal core

 You can use the Drupal core git clone at 'repos/drupal/' in any way you like: